Facts about GSO

 - Represent Marquette.
 The GSO provides students a way to exemplify Marquette's mission of social justice & advocacy.

 - Expand your peer group.
 The GSO is the only organization on campus that represents the entire graduate student community allowing you to meet students across disciplines through its monthly meetings and social events.
-Check out what graduate students are interested in seeing take place here on campus.

 - Be the first to get current updates.
 A primary function of the GSO meetings is to share important university updates that may affect graduate student life allowing you to immediately present your questions and concerns.